What is the ICD-10 Code for Parkinson's Disease?

 Conclusion

-In conclusion, the ICD-10 code for Parkinson's disease is G20.
-This code is part of a comprehensive coding system developed by the WHO, which is used worldwide to classify diseases and health conditions.
-Understanding and using these codes correctly is crucial for patient care, communication between healthcare providers, and research into diseases like Parkinson's.
+The ICD-10 code for Parkinson's disease is G20.
+This code is part of a comprehensive system developed by the WHO, which is used worldwide to classify diseases and health conditions.
+Understanding and using this code correctly is crucial for patient care, communication between healthcare providers, and research into this progressive neurological condition.